Why should I plan for my period?

-Your ‘Menstrual cycle’ can start anytime from the age of 8 to 18 and will be a part of your life until you reach your 50s.
-As you will continue to have your periods for many years, it’s worth understanding what’s going on so you can make sure you’re the one in control.
+Your ‘Menstrual cycle’ days can start anytime from the age of 8 to 18, and will most likely be a part of your life until you reach your 50s.
+As you will continue to have your periods for many years, it’s worth understanding what’s going on so you can make sure you’re the one in control of your cycle.

 Day 1 marks the start of your period.
 It’s when you (or your uterus to be precise) release a mixture of blood and nutrients out of your body, which can vary in colour and texture.